livechat/chat-window-android/README.md

 LiveChat.initialize("<LICENSE>", this)
 ```

-## Displaying the chat window
+## Display the chat window

 The function below allows you to display a chat to a customer:

 ```kotlin
 LiveChat.getInstance().show()
 ```
 That's it!
-Your customer can start chatting with you now.
+Your customers can start chatting with you now.

 # Customer information

-You can pre-fill the [pre-chat form](https://my.livechatinc.com/settings/pre-chat-form) and set customer information to provide customer details to your agents.
+You can pre-fill the [pre-chat form](https://my.livechatinc.com/settings/pre-chat-form) fields with customer information to provide your agents with more details about the customer.
 All information is optional.

-Group ID defaults to `0` if not provided.
+The group ID defaults to `0` if not provided.

 ```kotlin
 LiveChat.getInstance().setCustomerInfo(